ANSI Affiliation

 • Right to appeal.

-On April 22, 2019, the ANSI Board of Standards Review approved NCMA’s Contract Management Standard™ (CMS™) as an American National Standard.
+On April 22, 2019, the ANSI Board of Standards Review initially approved NCMA’s Contract Management Standard® (CMS™) as an American National Standard.
 As the sponsor of ANSI/NCMA ASD 1-2019, NCMA continues to fulfill its vision to, “lead in defining the standards and the body of knowledge for the contract management profession.”
-The CMS™ is now in it's third edition, which the NCMA Standards Consensus Body unanimously voted to reaffirm on November 18, 2021.
+The CMS™ is now in it's fourth edition, which the NCMA Standards Consensus Body unanimously voted to reaffirm in June 2025.

 How Does an ANSI-Approved CMS™ Help Professional Development?